CodeChain-io/codechain/docs/basic-usage.rst

 Solo Configuration
 ------------------
 CodeChain uses this configuration as default.
-In order to change it into solo from another configuration, run:
+In order to change it into another configuration, such as tendermint, run:
 ::

-    --chain solo
+    --chain tendermint

 Tendermint Configuration
 ------------------------